jeabraham/hubitat_pid_thermostat/README.md

 ## **How It Works**

-The app adjusts the targeted thermostat’s `setpoint` by slightly raising or lowering its heating temperature based on a calculated control error.
-This control error is derived from the difference between the target setpoint (desired temperature) and actual measured temperature.
+The app adjusts the targeted thermostat, turning it on by setting its heating temperature to be `Temperature Threshold` above the `setpoint` to turn it on, or setting its heating temperature to be `Temperature Threshold` below the `setpoint` to turn it off.
 Using the **PID control algorithm**, the app calculates a duty cycle to determine the fraction of time the thermostat should remain active versus inactive to achieve a steady state.
+This duty cycle is adjusted by monitoring the difference between the target setpoint (desired temperature) and an actual measured temperature.

 ### PID Parameters:
 - **Proportional Gain (P):** Reacts to the magnitude of the temperature error.
 Higher values lead to stronger reactions.